Part of Route 5 in Longmeadow closed due to car crash

 According to our 22News crew, there are about 12 police cars including Longmeadow Police, Enfield Police and State Police assisting with the accident.

-22News will continue to bring you more information as soon as it becomes available.
+22News has contacted Enfield and Longmeadow police, but they were unable to provide more information.
+We will continue to bring you the latest information as soon as it becomes available.